holochain/docs-pages/src/pages/resources/glossary.md

 #### Cloning

-The act of creating a copy of an existing cell by duplicating it and changing one or more [DNA modifiers](#dna-modifiers) in order to obtain a distinct DNA [hash](#dna-hash) and optionally its behavior via [DNA properties](#dna-properties), thus creating an isolated [network](#network) and [DHT](#distributed-hash-table-dht) for the resulting clone cell.
+The act of creating a copy of an existing cell by duplicating it and changing one or more [DNA modifiers](#dna-modifiers), including [DNA properties](#dna-properties) which can be accessed by [integrity](#integrity-zome) and [coordinator](#coordinator-zome) code, in order to obtain a distinct DNA [hash](#dna-hash), thus creating an isolated [network](#network) and [DHT](#distributed-hash-table-dht) for the resulting clone cell.
 This allows all [agents](#agent) who have created clone cells with the same modifications to enjoy a private shared space using existing rules without creating a DNA from scratch.
 An example is a message application with channels, where a clone cell represents a channel.

 #### Cloud